webmaster128/snapshot-validator/README.md

 * Read-only (does not produce or change snapshots)
 * Fast runtime (validates 10k blocks/second on a 4 year old laptop)
 * Independent development (to avoid copying bugs)
+* Return code is king: 0 for success, everything else for error (output text is debugging only)

 ## Prerequirements